 It is becoming a prevalent opinion among marketers that you should avoid navigation on mobile landing pages and focus on the primary call to action.
 You have also probably grown accustomed to seeing a “hamburger’ button on your screen that brings up navigation options when you click on it.
 This, as well as using sticky headers to include a couple of main navigation links, are the best ways to save some space and avoid clutter.

 Optimize forms for mobile

 People don’t like filling out forms, especially those on mobile phones and tablets.
 The small screen size makes it much more difficult to fill them without misspelling or mixing up information.
 The longer the form, the more repulsive it will appear to users.
 Most people back down from the offer altogether when they see a lengthy form, so it is crucial to ask only for the bare minimum of information you need to accomplish your goal.
 You can always follow up later for more information if you find it necessary.
 If you have a WordPress site, you can use a plugin like WPForms to build responsive forms until you hard code your own solution.

 Just a gentle reminder, here at web design agency Chicago, we suggest that you avoid plugins whenever possible.
 All of our plugin recommendations are temporary solutions until you hard code your own within your Sage Framework website.

 Use High Contrast

 High contrast colors are eye-catching help people that browse on the go clearly distinguish content in daylight.
+Looking at a mobile screen outside on a sunny day can prove to be quite tricky.
 Someone that cannot see your offer – will not convert.
 It’s as simple as that, so consider using dark color text on light color background.